FredHasselman/Mixedmodels/Cologne/ML_intro.md

 ## Assignment

+### Teaching style

-Try to see wether teaching style explains slope variance of schools.
++ Try to see whether teaching style explains slope variance of schools.

++ Our dataset is too small!

 ## Solution

+### Teaching style

 ```r